Coach Boorman helps Biles tower over rivals

 Her displays have left many of the sport’s greats gushing, with 1984 Olympic champion Mary Lou Retton declaring: “She’s the most talented gymnast I’ve ever seen in my life.
 I think she’s unbeatable.”

 That is certainly true when it comes to all-around competitions.
-Over the past two years, the 18-year-old has enjoyed a 100 percent record in the event that tests skills across four apparatus.
+Over the past two years, Biles has enjoyed a 100 percent record in the event that tests skills across four apparatus.

 But having become a senior at the start of an Olympic cycle, Boorman knew if Biles wanted to have a shot at glory at the Rio Games, she would have to sustain her levels of excellence for four full years -- a stretch that is beyond most elite gymnasts.